-Some Peek in the Stacks blog posts are authored by CSUN students who work in Special Collections and Archives in the Oviatt Library.
+Some Peek in the Stacks blog posts are authored by CSUN students who work in Special Collections and Archives.
 This week's post was written by Salvador Ornelas, a student assistant in the International Guitar Research Archives.
 Sal is a senior majoring in History with a focus on Urban Studies.

 Immigration has always been an important part of growth and development in the United States.
 People from all corners of the world have come to the United States for various reasons.
 With the flooding of people into the United States, especially during the early 20th century, individual stories are sometimes lost or forgotten.
 The Felipe and Blandina (Guerrero) Rodriguez Family Collection documents an immigrant family's experiences in the United States.